-I am a 2nd-year PhD student in Mathematics at University College London (UCL).
-My research interests are non-Newtonian fluid dynamics (fluids that does not behave like the standar), rheology (the science of deformation) and transport phenomena (transfer of physical quantities such as momentum, energy and mass).
-I am under the supervision of Professor Helen J. Wilson and we are currently studying instabilities in non-Newtonian fluids (such as viscoelastic fluids, shear-thinning fluids (for instance, mayonnaise), and thixotropic fluids, whose viscosity decreases with the time of application of a force).
+I am a 3rd-year PhD student in Mathematics at University College London (UCL).
+My research interests are non-Newtonian fluid dynamics (fluids that does not behave like the standard), rheology (the science of deformation) and transport phenomena (transfer of physical quantities such as momentum, energy and mass).
+I am under the supervision of Professor Helen J. Wilson and we are currently studying instabilities in viscoelastic materials (fluids that behave like both solid and liquid), shear-thinning fluids (for instance, mayonnaise) and thixotropic fluids (structured fluids with time-dependent viscosity)

-I recently joined to Chalkdust, a magazine for the mathematically curious, where I ocassionally write some blogs.
+I recently joined to Chalkdust, a magazine for the mathematically curious, where I occasionally write some blogs.

 I have a general interest in science, and if it involves mathematics, that would make me happier.
 I like teaching, football and dogs (as my picture suggests).
 I also have a Youtube channel called Hugo Castillo, where I upload videos of the gigs I have attendend to.
 I have also collaborated with web pages by writing some blogs about concert reviews.